Already a member of Writers’ Huddle? Click here to login.

-Module 6: How to Write a Link Post – Monday 19th November
+Mon 14th Nov: Module #6: How to Write a Link Post that Curates Great Content

 - How to come up with a focused and manageable idea – so you can deliver value to your readers without spending the next four weeks hunting down links…

 - Several great ways of opening your link post – it’s important to add a bit of “you” to your post when you’re mainly linking to other people